Harevasu/Facial_Expression_Recognition/README.md

 ## Project Overview:

 This code is a Python script for real-time facial emotion recognition using a pre-trained convolutional neural network (CNN) model.
-Here's a brief explanation of each part:

 ### Imports: